 How Does Oral Appliance Therapy Work?

 As soon as you are diagnosed with obstructive sleep apnea (OSA), your dentist will determine the best method of treatment for you.
-Typically, you can expect Dr. Lively to recommend oral appliance therapy.
+Typically, you can expect Dr. Lively or Dr. Hand to recommend oral appliance therapy.
 This small device is worn in the mouth while you sleep.
 Much like a mouthguard, it is customized to your specific dental needs and fits snugly over your teeth.

 Adjusting your jaw so that it shifts slightly forward, this will keep your airway open and prevent any ceased breathing throughout the night.